 The finalized MSC Fisheries Certification standard was issued in 1998, and has since been used as the basis by which fisheries are evaluated under the MSC program.
-The fisheries certification methodology (FCM) has since been updated periodically with the current version (FCMv6) issued in September 2006.
+This fishery was assessed to the end of the client draft report phase based on the requirements of the MSC fisheries certification methodology (FCMv6) issued in September 2006.
+Subsequent phases have been conducted using the MSC Certification Requirement, version 1.2, issued in January 2012.